NYCOpportunity/growingupnyc-patterns/src/objects/accordion/accordion.md

-The accordion is used to toggle the age range buttons withnin an age group.
-It is currently being used at the front page.
+**Source:** `src/objects/accordion/accordion`

+The Accordion object allows a user to toggle open and close sections of content.